He was born in the summer of his 27th year

 he had never been.
 Though he didn’t know it at the time it was to

-in the rear view mirror and the earth was beginning to buckle a bit.
+view mirror and the earth was beginning to buckle a bit.

 On day two he meandered for hours beside a chuckling stream, somewhere